devicemagic/forms_api_docs/doc/api/v3/submission.md

 --- | --- | ---
 :device_identifier | string | Unique string identifier of a device

-## JSON POST create submission from a form or dispatch for user
+## JSON POST create submission from a form for a user

 * POST `/api/v3/users/:user_id/submissions.json`